carbon-design-system/icons-motion/README.md

 - Animation feedback - too fast/slow/bouncy/whatever; conformance to existing animation guidelines
 - Package feedback - improvements to code quality, efficiency, dependencies etc related to the actual package icon components
 - Example app feedback - ideas on how to make the included demo app super engaging
-- Documentation feedback - Is the readme clear?
+- Documentation feedback - Is the ReadMe clear?
 Did you have the information you needed to successfully edit/create icons, or use icons in your project?
 - Implementation feedback - Did the icons work for your use case?
 Did you need different props?

 <br />